ragnard/hamelito/README.md

 > looks up to his handsome relative, but has different goals in life.

-hamelito is a [Clojure](http://www.clojure.org) library implementing a parser for a subset of Haml, and the ability to generate of hiccup, enlive or html data.
-Parsing is done using the completely awesome parser combinator library [kern](https://github.com/blancas/kern/) by Armando Blancas.
+hamelito is a [Clojure](http://www.clojure.org) library implementing a parser for a subset of Haml, and the ability to generate hiccup, enlive or html data.
+Parsing is done using the quite awesome parser combinator library [kern](https://github.com/blancas/kern/) by Armando Blancas.

-The main goal is to allow Haml documents to be used as templates for [enlive](http://github.com/cgrand/enlive) and the plan is to support only the features of Haml that make sense for the purpose of generating static documents.
+The initial goal for the library is to allow Haml documents to be used as templates for [enlive](http://github.com/cgrand/enlive) and the plan is to support only the features of Haml that make sense for the purpose of generating static documents, ie. there will be no support for inline code.

 ## Status

-Early days.
+Can parse a decent subset of Haml and generate corresponding hiccup and enlive data.

 Things that should work:
 - Basic element content: